 bifid - Forked or otherwise divided into 2 distinct parts.

 bivoltine - Producing two generations per year.

-brachypterous - With short or or addreviated wings.
+brachypterous - Having short or or abbreviated wings.

 brood (broods) - When a species produces more than one generation per year, each one is called a brood.